 View Patterns¶

-CascadeUI ships six pre-built view patterns -- Menu, Form, Wizard, Tab,
+CascadeUI ships seven pre-built view patterns -- Menu, Form, Wizard, Tab,

-Paginated, and Leaderboard.
+Paginated, Leaderboard, and Roles.
 The first five have V1 (StatefulView-based)

 internally; subclasses define content and hooks.